Pediatric Dentistry for Children and Infants in Plymouth MN

 For younger kids, even the best supervision can result in falls and bumps that result in a little one being hit in the mouth.
 Once it has happened, do your best to assess the damage.
 If you see there are any fractured teeth or out of position teeth, bring your child into the office for an evaluation.
 Sometimes this happens to children while playing hockey or other sports; we can help!

 Trauma to the mouth can impact not only the teeth but also head and neck structures including bones, lips, joints and facial structures.
 Be sure to give your dentist as much information about when and how the accident happened so any underlying trauma can be found.
 Remember that your kids oral health is foundational to great overall health.

 Will my child need braces and when do they need to start?

 A comprehensive dental evaluation is needed to determine this, and the plan and timing are case-specific.
 Depending on the nature of the biting issue and tooth alignment issue, it may be something that can be addressed in the early teen years, or possibly something that will need to be addressed prior to your child losing all their baby teeth.

 The good news is, that Smile Design Dentistry has been treating orthodontic cases for over 25 years and our Doctors are happy to answer your questions, and develop a plan with you to address the concerns you have for your child or even yourself!

 As you can see, there are many questions about dentistry and children.
 At Smile Design Dentistry we love children and families and look forward to building a relationship with you and your family.
+There is a lot you can do today to prevent the need for oral surgery as an adult.
 Call us when your children need fillings, bondings, dental crowns, root canal treatment, extractions, and preventive dental care.